pablopunk/notflix/readme.md

 docker-compose up -d
 ```

+> **Note**
-> **Note:** If you don't want to use a particular service, such as Time Machine, simply remove it from the `docker-compose.yml` file.
+> If you don't want to use a particular service, such as Time Machine, simply remove it from the `docker-compose.yml` file.

 ## Usage